 For the product overview, kindly take a look at this link.
 Veeam Backup for Microsoft Azure is available as a virtual machine (VM) offer exclusively through the Azure Marketplace in both Free and BYOL editions.
 Here is a guide on how to install and configure Veeam Backup and Replication 11 Community Edition with its default SQL Server Express Edition.

-Due to the Shared Responsibility Model by Clud providers, it is evident that it is still your data and that you retain the responsibility to secure and protect it.
-You may want to take a look at Veeam Backup & Replication which can also enable you to centrally manage Azure backup with other cloud, virtual, physical, SaaS and Kubernetes environments.
+Due to the Shared Responsibility Model by Cloud providers, it is evident that it is still your data and that you retain the responsibility to secure and protect it.
+You may want to take a look at Veeam Backup & Replication which can also enable you to centrally manage Azure backup with other clouds, virtual, physical, SaaS, and Kubernetes environments.
 Here is a link for more information.

 How does Veeam Backup for Microsoft Azure work?

 Veeam Backup for Microsoft Azure can be implemented in two ways and they are as follow:

 – A standalone solution for backup and recovery within Azure only.
 Capable of backing-up 10 Azure VMs for FREE!

 – Integrated with Veeam Platform for unified hybrid data protection and management across cloud, virtual and physical environments with no Veeam charges.

 To get Veeam Backup for Azure setup, please follow the steps described below and or get it from the following link “Veeam Backup for Microsoft Azure Free Edition“.
 You may also want to see “How to implement N2WS Veeam Cloud Protection Manager (CPM 2.3.0d), and how to recover backup via N2WS Veeam CPM.

 Now that we are in the Azure portal, type Veeam backup in the Azure search box and then select the Veeam Backup for the Microsoft Azure Free Edition option as shown below.